metauni/metauni.github.io/index.md

 Not as we currently understand them, but see our page on [Roblox rules](http://metauni.org/posts/rules/rules) for more information.

+## Node directory

+* [The Rising Sea](https://www.roblox.com/games/6224932973/The-Rising-Sea) ([Discord](https://discord.gg/9yBaAxPSK8)).
+Outside of planned events feel free to use this as a meeting place, it's meant to be public space.

 ## History

 * 14/1/2021 - History start, got Discord integration working, [intro video](https://youtu.be/0K3sCNvFpWE).